Thursday, December 10, 2020

 At the advanced level you're not really supposed to build sentences anymore.
 By that I mean that you don't make many choices in terms of word combinations.
 When you want to describe how you feel about a sensitive personal situation you may (understandably) take your time to find the right words.
 But as far as expressing yourself in most contexts you string sentences together without giving much thought to the grammar or the collocations that are needed.
 Allow me to repeat this: you do make decisions, of course, but not many.

-A speaker that is "sort of familiar" with the idea (in the phrase "the end of the world") might ponder the merits of such phrases as "the finish for the world", "the world's ending", "the termination of the galaxy", etc. which needless to say, do not conform to the convention.
-For all I know, they may be translating from their mother tongues.
-Unfortunately, that happens to be irrelevant.
-It just doesn't work in English, which means it's a no-no in an advanced class.
-Anyway, my point is that all those moments of hesitation vanish into thin air when you know the sequence and say it.
+However, a speaker that is only vaguely familiar with the idea (in the phrase "the end of the world") might ponder the merits of such phrases as "the finish for the world", "the world's ending", "the termination of the cosmos", etc. which needless to say, do not conform to any convention in the English language.
+For all I know, they may be translating from their mother tongues, which is not something many English speakers care about.
+What a listener knows is that the weird expression doesn't work in English, which means it's a big no-no for any advanced learner.
+Anyway, my point is that all those moments of hesitation (cosmos? galaxy? world?) vanish into thin air when you know the sequence and say it.

 So that's what I mean when I say that "some students just know what to say".
 They've heard an expression before and simply use it when they identify the function that it serves.
 Yes.
 That's the way to go about it, I'm afraid.
 Less grammar and more "usage awareness".

 I can anticipate your reaction: "But I want to be myself.
 I don't want to speak in stock phrases" (because you avoid cliches like the plague).
 Well, I've got news for you: you already speak in stock phrases in your mother tongue.
 Yes, you do.
-Unless you're a creative speaker, the kind of language user that can come up with dazzling never-before-used similes, the talker that coins neologisms and creates new turns of phrase, you are using expressions that somebody else has created and millions have used.
-Even great writers are compelled to resort to conventions (even if they often go beyond them).
+Unless you're a creative speaker, the kind of language user that can come up with dazzling never-before-used similes, the talker that coins neologisms and creates new turns of phrase, I'm sorry but... you are indeed using expressions that somebody else created a long time ago and millions of speakers have used ever since.
+Even great writers are compelled to resort to some conventions (even if they often go beyond them).
 Otherwise nobody would understand their texts.
-So, however idiosyncratic your English may be, it is, it cannot be not totally original.
-And that's not sad.
-That's what a language is: a complex set of conventions.
-Certain combinations do feel refreshing even if their "components" are not new.
-Millions of speakers use time-honored expressions to good effect.
-Some sound predictable and boring while others shine.
+So, however idiosyncratic your English may be, it is...
+Let me rephrase that... it cannot be not totally original.
+And that's not a bad thing.
+That's, in fact, what a language is: a complex set of conventions.
+Certain combinations have lost their mojo, as it were.
+Others are refreshing.
+And some speakers use time-honored expressions to good effect while others fail to make them shine.

 ReplyDelete